rcl-ssl/docs/installations/apache-tomcat.md

 The files required are :

-- certificate.pfx - The PFX certificate file
+- .PFX/P12 Certificate - The PFX certificate file

 Download the files to a suitable folder in your hosting machine.